M-Hafez22/Python_Crash_Course-Notes/ch-09/notes/classes.md

   - This method is not recommended for two reasons:
     1. it’s helpful to be able to read the import statements at the top of a file and get a clear sense of which classes a program uses.
     2. can also lead to confusion with names in the file.

+## The Python Standard Library

+- The Python standard library is a set of modules included with every Python installation.
+- You can use any function or class in the standard library by including a simple import statement at the top of your file.
+Let’s look at one class, OrderedDict, from the module collections.